laurall974/TD7A4/README.md

 # TD7 - Cloud computing
 ## 🌟 Goal

+We want to create a container with flask that connects to a mongodb which runs on another container.
+Fetches data and shows it on a webpage on your host machine.

 Use Docker to reads a text file on your host and shows the content on a web page.
 Any changes in the content of this file should be shown by refreshing the web page.

+Make the database persistent.

 ## 👷 Prerequisites